chlenc/Exchanger/README.md

-# Pawnshop for cryptoloans powered by ride4dapps
+# Exchanger for cryptoloans powered by ride4dapps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).